Arkansas: Religion

 Like most other Southern states, Arkansas is part of the Bible Belt and predominantly Protestant.
 The largest denominations by number of adherents in 2010 were the Southern Baptist Convention with 661,382; the United Methodist Church with 158,574; non-denominational Evangelical Protestants with 129,638; the Catholic Church with 122,662; and the Church of Jesus Christ of Latter-day Saints with 31,254.
-Some residents of the state have other religions, such as Islam, Judaism, Wicca/Paganism, Hinduism, Buddhism, and some have no religious affiliation.
+Other religions include Islam, Judaism, Wicca/Paganism, Hinduism, Buddhism, and some residents have no religious affiliation.

 In 2014, the Pew Research Center determined that 79% of the population was Christian, dominated by evangelicals in the Southern Baptist and independent Baptist churches.
 In contrast with many other states, the Catholic Church as of 2014 was not the largest Christian denomination in Arkansas.
 Of the unaffiliated population, 2% were atheist in 2014.
 By 2020, the Public Religion Research Institute determined 71% of the population was Christian.
 Arkansas continued to be dominated by evangelicals, followed by mainline Protestants and historically black or African American churches.